hotrodorm/hotrod/hotrod-project/docs/quick-docs/livesql/syntax/window-functions.md

 # Window Functions

+The SQL Standard SQL:2003 defined window functions.
 Window functions do not consolidate rows, but only compute values from multiple rows and do not require a `GROUP BY` clause.
 Some traditional aggregate functions have been enhanced to also work as window functions.

-They can be divided in three groups, according to their semantics: enhanced, analytical, and positional analytical functions.
+They can be divided in three groups: enhanced, analytical, and positional analytical functions.

 ## Enhanced Window Functions